bixBeta/scRNA-WS24/Lessons/Week3.md

 Idents(sobj.filtered) <- sobj.filtered$harmony_clusters

 # Install presto to help FindAllMarkers run quickly
+# comment out the next line after install, future runs only need to load the library
 devtools::install_github('immunogenomics/presto')
+library(presto)
 # Find marker genes that disinguish each cluster compared to all other cells
 # Use default Wilcox algorithm and default cutoffs for minimum detection and log(fold-change) and
 # Save only the positive marker genes (higher expression in the cluster being tested vs all other cells)